Sheku Bayoh inquiry chair seeking undertakings for ‘full and frank’ evidence

 Lord Bracadale made clear he was not asking for immunity on behalf of any officer or former officer.

-However, he will request undertakings from both the Solicitor General and Deputy Chief Constable of Police Scotland in regard to the evidence given by one of the officers involved – who is identified only as Officer A.
+However, he will request undertakings from both the Solicitor General and Deputy Chief Constable of Police Scotland in regard to the evidence given by key police witnesses.

 It comes after lawyers for the Scottish Police Federation and officers involved in the case made clear they want an undertaking that no evidence given to the inquiry by any officer will be used against them in any criminal proceedings, or when deciding if they should face prosecution.